os-scar/overlay/README.md

 You can customize the sources that Overlay uses by clicking on the Overlay logo in the extensions bar.

-## Technical details

-Overlay is written in Vue.js and uses a **background script** to fetch package data from various external sources.
-It injects the **indicator** as a _WebComponent_ into the current web pages and uses a **popup menu** to control the displayed sources.

 ## Feedback

 We would love to hear your feedback and suggestions on how to improve Overlay.
 You can contact us by: